01 of 08

 03 of 08

-The Remembrance WallJust inside the Dog Chapel, the Remembrance Wall is a place to post photos of and letters to beloved dogs that have died.
-If you look closely at the photo, you'll see that someone even misses Fang.
+Remembrance Walls inside the Dog Chapel are your place to post photos of and letters to beloved dogs that have died.

 Whether or not you've ever had a special bond with a dog, you can't help but be touched by the love and respect conveyed in the words of dog owners who have had to say "good-bye" to a beloved pet.